Calle Ocho Festival: Immigrant integration and negotiation of identity

+Politics of representation

+The Calle Ocho Festival is a site where the politics of representation are actively negotiated.
+Dr. Daniel Santos (2017) discusses how the festival functions as a space for cultural expression and resistance, where Cuban-Americans can assert their cultural identity in the face of mainstream American narratives.
+The festival allows for the performance of cultural stereotypes and counter-stereotypes, enabling the Cuban-American community to reclaim their narrative.

+In addition, Dr. Juan Rodriguez (2014) explores how the festival contributes to place-making in Little Havana, emphasizing its role in defining the cultural geography of the area.
+Calle Ocho is an essential tool for shaping the identity of both the neighborhood and its residents, offering a platform for cultural pride and representation in a rapidly changing urban landscape.

 Recognitions

 In 1988, the festival set the Guinness World Record with 119,986 people in the world's longest conga line.

 In 1990, a world-record-breaking 10,000-pound piñata was featured.

 In 2000, the Guinness World Record was set for the world's longest cigar.

 In 2008, Calle Ocho broke the record for the most domino players at the event.

 In 2010, the Florida legislature identified the Calle Ocho-Open House 8 festival as an official state festival.